top of page

 • Create more diversity and equality in front and behind the camera

 As part of the roadmap for this effort, on March 8, 2022, there will be a collective exhibition of 18 one of one pieces, made by female artists from around the world.
 Each artist will interpret their vision of a female filmmaker or the female gaze.
-To find out more, see the exhibition and events and purchase the piece:

 bottom of page